goto-eof/t-bot/README.md

 2022-04-13 - When we build with uploadToRaspberryPi, we also will add an entry for the main class in the jars MANIFEST file; Added run as service configuration for linux.

+2022-04-14 - upgraded to Angular 13 and added tranlsation module (uses ngx-translate library).

 ~~Currently all project information are available in italian [here](http://dodu.it/it/t-bot/).~~